bilingual-project/jtracer/README.md

-The `jtrace_create_language` takes, at least, a character value indicating the name you want to give your new language, a vector or phonemes (in jTRACE notation)ñ of length M, and a M x 7 matrix or data frame with the scores (0-9) of each phoneme (rows) in each of the feature dimensions (columns).
+The `jtrace_create_language` takes, at least, a character value indicating the name you want to give your new language, a vector or phonemes (in jTRACE notation) of length M, and a M x 7 matrix or data frame with the scores (0-9) of each phoneme (rows) in each of the feature dimensions (columns).
 If the feature data frame includes row names with valid phoneme symbols, you can omit the `phonemes` argument.